 Women, and particularly women of color, are disproportionately affected by social stigma, by a plea bargaining system that punishes those unable or unwilling to inform on others, by regulations that bar people with a drug conviction from obtaining (or that require a drug test to receive) public assistance, and by a drug treatment system designed for men.

 Roughly 60% of women in state and federal prisons are mothers of minor children, many of them sole caregivers.
 Removing a parent (perhaps the only parent) from a household is immediately destabilizing, and over the long-term, it’s devastating.
-Children with a parent in prison are several times more likely than other children to end up in foster care, to drop out of school and to become involved in the criminal justice system themselves.
+Children with a parent in prison are several times more likely than other children to end up in foster care, to drop out of school and to become involved in the criminal legal system themselves.

 Parents, once released from prison, may be barred from public assistance and housing and face significantly reduced employment opportunities.
 Even women who do not use drugs may be required to submit to invasive and embarrassing monitored drug testing in order to obtain public assistance.